Policy and Procedure #194.0, Appropriate Use of Technology

 • identify the reason(s) for your concern(s).

-Specific recommendations or questions about the review process should be submitted using the on-line form or sent to the Policy Officer via email at policy.committee@yrdsb.ca, or via telephone at 905-727-0022 extension 2570 or in hard copy at The Education Centre – Aurora.
+Specific recommendations or questions about the review process should be submitted using the on-line form or sent to the Policy Officers via email at policy.committee@yrdsb.ca, or via telephone at 905-727-0022 extension 2570 or in hard copy at The Education Centre – Aurora.

 Legislative Context